Interacting urn models with strong reinforcement: Introduction to the proofs and the techniques

-be the number of visits to $e_i$ up to time $\tau_n$ plus $a_i \in \NN^+$.
+be the number of visits to $e_i$ up to time $\tau_n$ plus $a_i \in \NN_+$ with the convention that $Z_0(i)=a_i$.
 Here $Z_{dn}(i)$ and $a_i$ should be interpreted respectively as the number of balls of the $i$-th color in the urn at time $n$ and the initial number of balls of the $i$-th color (see Proposition \ref{ZkdNin} for a more precise statement).
 For $n\geq a_i$, let

 with the convention that $\inf \emptyset=\infty$.
 Let $\{\xi^{(i)}_n\}_{1\leq i\leq N_c, n>a_i}$ be independent Exp(1)-distributed random variables.
 The law of $X$ is defined as follows: